Shopping for a new Volkswagen Jetta?

 GET A FREE PRICE QUOTE

-The mission of the 2015 Volkswagen Jetta is straightforward: It squeezes in what might just be the most usable interior space in its compact class; it delivers an impressive sweet spot of performance, refinement, and fuel economy; and it can pack in a lot of features while keeping the price point in the mid-$20,000 range.
+The 2015 Jetta's mission is wide-ranging: It has to squeeze in what might be the most usable amount of interior space in the compact class; deliver an impressive sweet spot of performance, refinement, and fuel economy; and pack in plenty of features, all while keeping the price point in the mid-$20,000 range.
+Somehow, the Jetta accomplishes all of that, while a multitude of powertrains allows it to be all things to almost all people.
+At least those shopping for compact cars, anyhow.

 - Sweet handling

-- Diesel, hybrid, new turbo all have great fuel economy
+- Diesel, hybrid, 1.8 turbo all have great fuel economy

 - Spacious back seat